 ''Quiet,'' Snape hissed, cold eyes rooting a nervously babbling Vernon to the spot.
-He curled a finger in Harry's direction, urging him closer. ''Potter, spare us the dramatics.
-Come here.
-You shall learn, during our... time together, that tardiness is not exclusively an award collecting trait.''
+He curled a finger in Harry's direction, urging him closer.
+His wand slipped into his opposite palm, and with a moment's hesitation, was raised in line with his elbow. ''Potter, spare us the dramatics.
+Come here.''

 "You heard him, boy.
 Out!
-And I don't care what happens in the next few weeks, if he throws you out of his house, or if you leave, you're not to come back here, you hear?
+And I don't care what happens in the next few weeks, you're not to come back here, you hear?
 Not for anything.
 I don't want to see you darkening our doorstep again this summer."

-The potion master glanced around as they walked with sharp, narrow eyes, uncomfortable in the humid air of the muggle street.
-His scowl deepened with each pace, as his fate was further sealed.
-There was no escaping the boy now.
+Snape's scowl deepened with each pace, as his fate was further sealed.
+He glanced around as they walked with sharp, narrow eyes, uncomfortable in the humid evening air of the muggle street.

 He ignored Harry to the best of his abilities and took in, without emotion, the street in which 'The Boy Who Lived' had spent the better part of eleven years.